josh-spatial/josh-spatial/README.md

 ## Josh Wustner
+Senior Explosives Safety Engineer
 ### Coding Projects - I NEED HELP WITH

 #### Explosives Safety Quantity-Distance (qdmap) 💥

 I want to create an application for applying explosives safety quantity-distance (QD) criteria to create explosives safety site plans using free and open source software (QGIS).
+The software should simplify the process for engineers and planners to ensure public safety.

+Ideally it would be able to apply different explosives safety standards such as those implemented by NATO or U.S. Department of Defense.

 ### Interests

 - Free and open source software.
 - Linux

+- 🌱 I’m currently learning ...
     - QGIS
     - Python